Economy of Kuwait: Petroleum and natural gas

-The Kuwait Petroleum Corporation (KPC), an integrated international oil company, is the parent company of the government's operations in the petroleum sector, and includes Kuwait Oil Company, which produced oil and gas; Kuwait National Petroleum Co., refining and domestic sales; Petrochemical Industries Co., producing ammonia and urea; Kuwait Foreign Petroleum Exploration Co., with several concessions in developing countries; Kuwait Oil Tanker Co.; and Santa Fe International Corp.
+The Kuwait Petroleum Corporation (KPC), an integrated international oil company, is the parent company of the government's operations in the petroleum sector, and includes Kuwait Oil Company, which produced oil and gas; Kuwait National Petroleum Company, which handled refining at Mina Al-Ahmadi and domestic sales; Petrochemical Industries Co., producing ammonia and urea; Kuwait Foreign Petroleum Exploration Company, with several concessions in developing countries; Kuwait Oil Tanker Co.; and Santa Fe International Corp.
 The latter, purchased outright in 1982, gives KPC a worldwide presence in the petroleum industry.

 KPC also has purchased from Gulf Oil Co. refineries and associated service stations in the Benelux nations and Scandinavia, as well as storage facilities and a network of service stations in Italy.
 In 1987, KPC bought a 19% share in British Petroleum, which was later reduced to 10%.
 KPC markets its products in Europe under the brand Q8 and is interested in the markets of the United States and Japan.

 Kuwait has about 94 Goilbbl of recoverable oil reserves.
 Estimated capacity, before the war, was about 2.4 Moilbbl/d.
 During the Iraqi occupation, Kuwait's oil-producing capacity was reduced to practically nothing.
 However, tremendous recovery and improvements have been made since.
 Oil production was 1.5 Moilbbl/d by the end of 1992, and pre-war capacity was restored in 1993.
-Kuwait's production capacity is estimated to be 2.5 Moilbbl/d.
-Kuwait plans to increase its capacity to 3.5 Moilbbl/d by 2005.

 As part of Kuwait Vision 2035, Kuwait aims to position itself as a global hub for the petrochemical industry.
 Al Zour Refinery is the largest refinery in the Middle East.
 Al Zour Refinery is a Kuwait-China cooperation project under the Belt and Road Initiative.

+Kuwait is a founding member of the OPEC cartel.